• facebook

 How to check service health in Microsoft 365?

-Having discussed what to do when encountering an issue in any Microsoft 365 application, the critical question is how and what to specifically look for.
-This section provides answers to these queries by outlining the necessary steps to follow:
+Now we know what to do when a problem occurs in any Microsoft 365 application, but the major question is how and what to look for.
+This section will help you to get the answers to these questions.
+You must follow the below steps to perform the same:

 • First, browse https://admin.microsoft.com to access the Microsoft 365 admin center using your global administrator credentials.